 Now we're going to add a few sub-projects/tasks to this installation; a pre-planning call, the installation itself, and a post-installation call.
-Go to the Tasks tab, and add a new project called "Pre-Planning Call", choose a status of "Task" as we probably won't need all the controls for this.
+Go to the Tasks tab, and add a new project called "Pre-Planning Call", choose a status of "Active".
 Then go back up to "Widget Installation" and add another project called "Site Installation", this one we will give a status of "Planning".
 This status schedules projects after any active ones, so we get an idea of lead time.
 Once we know when the installation is to take place, we can set a fixed time and/or change the status to an Active one.
-Finally create another sub-project of the installtion of type Task with title "Post-Installation Wash Up".
+Finally create another sub-project of the installtion of type Active with title "Post-Installation Wash Up".

 At this point we might want to add in a few dependencies, so navigate to the Site Installation project, select the Schedule tab and add the pre-planning call as a pre-requisite.
 Also go to the wash up call and add the installation as a pre-requisite of that.
 If you didn't specifiy during task creation, let's add some time estimates on the installation tasks, for example set the two calls to "1h" and the site installtion to "1d".